 To further refine the filter to show only the arson fire incidents that were reported in the last month, you can create a second expression as follows:

 If the filter has more than one expression, you must choose a matching option to connect the expressions.
-In the example above, the Match all expressions option is selected.
+In the example above, the All of the following are true option is selected.
 This means that only the features or images that match all of the filter expressions—in this case, arson fires from the last month—are shown on the map when the filter is applied.

-Other filters may require the Match at least one expression option.
+Other filters may require the Any of the following are true option.
 For example, to show both arson fires and thefts on the map while filtering out other crime incidents, you can create a filter expression to show arson fires (as shown above) and a similar expression to show thefts.
-Then choose Match at least one expression to show crime incidents that match either the arson or the theft expression.
+Then choose Any of the following are true to show crime incidents that match either the arson or the theft expression.

 Create a filter

 Creating a filter in Map Viewer involves creating one or more filter expressions and using the appropriate matching option to determine how the expressions are applied to the data.
-If more advanced matching is required, you can also group filter expressions into sets.
+If more advanced matching is required, you can also group filter expressions.

 As you set up the filter, features and images that do not match the filter criteria appear gray, or dimmed, on the map until you save the filter.
 When the filter is saved, these features or images are hidden.